 Perhaps no PlayStation franchise in history experience such a successful reinvention as God of War, which ditched the combo-based battles and over-the-top violence for something that felt more mature, more nuanced, and more fun to play.
 There is little doubt that Sony Santa Monica is currently working on a sequel, and given that the previous game ditched Greek gods for Norse mythology, the possibilities are essentially endless.
 Could Kratos go toe-to-toe with Thor or even Odin, and will the world be destroyed in the process?
 We’ll likely find out sooner rather than later, given the huge sales numbers put up by 2018’s game.

-2017 saw the release of tremendous games like The Legend of Zelda: Breath of the Wild and Super Mario Odyssey, but Square Enix, PlatinumGames, and director Yoko Taro still managed to attract attention with Nier: Automata, a surprising game that told an emotional existential story amidst plenty of robot-killing action.
-It was the first game from Taro to garner much critical praise and was a sales success for Square Enix, and we already know a follow-up is in the works.
-We can think of no better place for it to debut than the PS5.
+2017 saw the release of tremendous games like The Legend of Zelda: Breath of the Wild and Super Mario Odyssey, but Square Enix, PlatinumGames, and director Yoko Taro still managed to attract attention with Nier: Automata, a surprising game that told an emotional existential story amid plenty of robot-killing action.
+It was the first game from Taro to garner much critical praise and was a sales success for Square Enix, and we already know a prequel is in the works in the form of Nier: Replicant.
+We don’t know, however, if we’ll be getting a sequel.